 Use attributes 'Terminated and 'Callable to confirm that a task has not terminated (although care is needed here as a task can terminate immediately after this call is made).

-Ensure that all accesses and updates to data that is vulnerable to premature task termination are executed in abort-deferred regions (e.g., protected operations).
+Ensure that all accesses and updates to data that are vulnerable to premature task termination are executed in abort-deferred regions (e.g., protected operations).

 Make use of timed task communication that will time-out if the called task does not respond.